 The inside of the cedar chest was in almost mint condition.

-Time to paint.
-I selected 3 paint colors for the layered paint look.
+It’s time to paint.
+I selected three paint colors for the layered look.
 All of the colors were in my paint stash….Twenty Carat, Honeydew, and FolkArt Chalk Island Indigo.

-I’ll walk you thru the process but be sure and watch the video because seeing the process while it’s happening is so much better than my explanations.
+I’ll walk you through the process, but be sure to watch the video because seeing the process while it’s happening is so much better than my explanations.

-I applied my first paint color which is the yellow (Twenty Carat).
-After it dried I rubbed Vaseline in small areas in various places on the chest.
-Next I applied the second color of paint which was a pale green (Honeydew).
-Once that was dry I applied the coat of turquoise (Island Indigo).
+I applied my first paint color, yellow (Twenty Carat).
+After it dried, I rubbed Vaseline in small areas in various places on the chest.
+Next, I applied the second color of paint, a pale green (Honeydew).
+Once that was dry, I applied the coat of turquoise (Island Indigo).

-Remember I had the original hardware and I brush painted it with the Island Indigo color.
-I put them on the chest and they were sooooo dull.
+I had the original hardware, and I brush-painted it with the Island Indigo color.
+I put them on the chest, and they were so dull.
 I was thinking about what other color I could paint them when I thought about the yellow knobs I ordered for an earlier project and never used.
 I had 12 knobs exactly and 12 holes.

 I mentioned in the video that I ordered the knobs from eBay but when checking to see what I paid for them I found I ordered them from Amazon.
 The 12 knobs were very inexpensive.